alexandradinca2908/GlobalWaves-Music-App/README.md

     doGetTop5Artists: this method displays most liked 5 artists from the database

+    doWrapped: this method retrieves the information from the database and displays it for the current user

     doGetNotification: this method displays all notifications from followed channels

     doSeeMerch: this method displays all the user's purchased merch